mittelmark/oowidgets/apps/lisi-readme.md

 which are required if the tool can't output  directly the PNG image format.
 If the default  output is svg I use usually  cairosvg to convert from svg to png.
 In simple cases for two required commands these commands can be conbined using a single(!) ampersand.
-See pikchr for an example:
+See pikchr or abcm2ps for an example:

 - Diagram tools:
     - [plantuml](https://plantuml.com) - `plantuml -tpng %i`